-NONMAJOR GOVERNMENTAL FUNDS Revenue Funds are used to account for the proceeds of specified revenue source specified activities as required by law or administrative regulation. t Service Fund is used to account for the accumulation of resources and payment obligation bond principal and interest from governmental resources.
+Special Revenue Funds are used to account for the proceeds of specified revenue sources or to finance specified activities as required by law or administrative regulation.

+The Debt Service Fund is used to account for the accumulation of resources and payment of general obligation bond principal and interest from governmental resources.